Every once in a while the resident Web expert spouts a couple

 Part II

-All that is needed now is to call the function needed somewhere
+All that is needed now is to call the function needed somewhere in your HTML like the following.

 <tr>